Online maps are not stored completely in the device; instead, they are downloaded from the internet as you check the various areas.

 Online maps are accessed in Land via the data tree.

-Land Premium also offers the option to grab sections of online maps to create local maps that can be loaded into a GPS device that does not have internet (more info).
+Land also offers the option to grab sections of online maps to create local maps that can be loaded into a GPS device that does not have internet (more info).

 On the TwoNav app, online maps are accessed through the map list.